rbiodies/minishell/README.md

 $> ./minishell
 ~/minishell$
 ```
-### Have fun with that beautiful minishell and enjoy it!
+### Have fun with that beautiful minishell and enjoy it !